 The point sources file can also be used for water abstraction sinks, if point source discharges volume are set to values < 0.
 Abstraction can be made from the main river or an outlet lake.
+Only one row with abstraction per subbasin is allowed.

 PointSourceData.txt is a tab-separated file located in the modeldir folder.
-Point sources are listed rowwise, multiple point sources for each sub-basin are allowed.
+Point sources are listed rowwise, multiple point sources for each sub-basin are allowed (but not multiple abstractions).
 The first row contains a column header with variable names.
 Variable names are not case-sensitive (max.
 10 characters, no spaces).
 Columns with headings unknown to HYPE are skipped while reading the file, but are not allowed to be longer than ten characters.
 Columns containing character strings, e.g. descriptive meta-data, must not exceed a length of 100 characters.
 The columns may be in any order.
 A value must exist for every column and row, i.e. empty cells are not allowed.